 - the date

-Receipts are required for all meals.
-If it is impossible to get a receipt or if you lose a receipt for a meal, please document why a receipt is not provided by filling out the missing affidavit form that can be found on the Controller’s Office website.
+Receipts are required for meals over $50 if charged to your purchasing card and at a restaurant.
+All other meals require receipts.
 The itemized receipt showing the items ordered is required in addition to the credit card slip.
 The itemized receipt shows us how many people were involved with the meal and helps us determine if the meal does not fall into the “lavish or extravagant” category as mentioned in the IRS Publication.